AMDmi3/opening_hours.js/README.md

   var warnings = oh.getWarnings();
   ```

   Get warnings which appeared during parsing as human readable string array.
 Every violation is described in one element of the array.
 Almost all warnings can be auto corrected and are probably interpreted as indented by the mapper.
 However, this is not a granite of course.
-The appearance of  warning means that the value has not been tested by the mapper.

   This function does also some additional testing and because of that it theoretically possible that this function throws an error like all other functions which go through time.